longnguyen0102/RFM-analysis/README.md

 </details>

-➡️ In this stage, RFM is calculated:
+**In this stage, RFM is calculated:**
-- Recency is computed as the last purchase date minus the dataset’s maximum date, which returns a negative value representing the number of days since the most recent transaction.
+- 1. Recency is computed as the last purchase date minus the dataset’s maximum date, which returns a negative value representing the number of days since the most recent transaction.
-- Frequency measures how often a customer makes a purchase and is computed as counting the number of appearance of each customer.
+- 2. Frequency measures how often a customer makes a purchase and is computed as counting the number of appearance of each customer.
-- Monetary represents the total of money spending from each customer.
+- 2. Monetary represents the total of money spending from each customer.
 Afterward, the results of the three metrics are assigned scores on a scale from 1 to 5.
 In the final step, the combined RFM scores are matched against the Segmentation table to assign each customer to a corresponding segment.